AlexSartori/alexsartori.github.io/_posts/2021-08-09-micro-micro-scope-build.md

 ![Phone camera support](/assets/posts/mms-build-8.jpg){:.img-big}

 Finally, at this stage, I managed to get a couple of quite interesting snaps.
-The first one shows just enough detail to reveal the cells of a leaf, while in the second one I spotted a paremecium (most likely) swimming around:
+The first one shows just enough detail to reveal the cells of a leaf, while in the second one I spotted a paramecium (most likely) swimming around:

 ![Some debris seen from the micro-micro-scope](/assets/posts/mms-build-9.jpg){:.img-half}
 ![Some debris seen from the micro-micro-scope](/assets/posts/mms-build-10.jpg){:.img-half}